quchen/prettyprinter/README.md

   4. Use of `Text` instead of `String`.
   5. An `optimize` function to fuse text together before rendering for efficiency.
+  6. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color', 'colorDull', 'bgColor', and 'bgColorDull' functions.

 Migration guide
 ---------------